jinny-sun/jinny-sun/_posts/2020-03-16-metabolic-profiling.md

 GPC1D, Lactate 1D, Alanine 1D, and Choline 1D.
 The overall correlation
 between predictor variables is low.
 However, there are some metabolites that are strongly correlated.
-This is expected since many metabolites are interconnectedor and therefore regulated by the same metabolic pathways.
+This is expected since many metabolites are interconnected and regulated by the same metabolic pathways.

 ``` r
 #remove nonnumerical features